NicholasMatthews22/Amazon-Prime-SQL-Analysis/README.md

 ![Q5](Q5.png)

-Shows average a significantly higher IMDB score (7.12) compared to movies (5.8).
-This gap suggests that Amazon Prime's TV show catalog is generally better received by audiences than its movie library.
-This could indicate that Amazon's original and licensed shows tend to be higher quality productions, or that movies on the platform skew toward lower-budget titles.
+Shows came in with a noticeably higher average IMDB score at 7.12 compared to movies at 5.8.
+That is a pretty significant gap and suggests that Amazon Prime's TV catalog tends to be better received by audiences.
+It could mean that their original and licensed shows are higher quality productions, or simply that the movie library has a lot more low-budget titles pulling the average down.

 ## 3. Which genre combinations have the highest average IMDB scores?